NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 You can also choose to do this out of convenience, e.g. to keep all files and programs used by the MDTF package together in the ``mdtf`` directory for organizational purposes.
 This location will be referred to as <*CONDA_ENV_DIR*> below.

-To display information about all of the options in the conda_env_setup.sh environment installation script, run
+To display information about all of the options in the conda_env_setup.sh and micromamba_env_setup.sh environment installation scripts, run

 .. code-block:: console

       % cd <CODE_ROOT>
       % ./src/conda/conda_env_setup.sh [-h|--help]
+      % ./src/conda/micromamba_env_setup.sh [-h|--help]

 - Install all the package's conda environments with anaconda/miniconda by running